List of Everybody Hates Chris characters: Greg

-Vincent Martella as Gregory "Greg" Wuliger, Chris's weird, nerdy, and anxious best friend.
+Gregory "Greg" Wuliger (portrayed by Vincent Martella, voiced by Gunnar Sizemore) is Chris's weird, nerdy, negative self-talking, dimwitted and anxious best friend.
 He is one of the only kids at Corleone Junior High who doesn't hate Chris.
 He himself is almost as unpopular as Chris.
 Chris always comes to Greg for advice, even though Greg is usually terrible at coming up with solutions.
 Despite being Chris' best and only friend, Greg is always quick to abandon Chris when bullies come in order to save himself and also has disagreements with him from time to time.
 On top of being a good student, Greg also has a series of odd quirks (such as going to bed dressed as different superheroes and dressing as a car racer after learning Chris bought a car), but considers himself cool and nice.
 He has a book about almost everything in his locker.
 He is an only child and is of Italian and Swedish descent.
 His mother married his father because she lost a bet but ran off with his uncle Patrick Wuliger.
 After graduating from Corleone, Greg got a scholarship when he went to the Bronx Academy, whereas Chris went to Tattaglia in Season 4, but got kicked out due to poor grades after he adopted a tougher image.
 He later transferred to Tattaglia and the two continue their friendship.
 Although his father was seen in one episode his mother is never actually seen.
-Greg's catch phrase is "You're so in there".
-He was absent from only two episodes in the entire series.
+Throughout the series, multiple relatives care for him - his father, grandmother, mother and aunt.
+Greg’s catchphrase is "You're so in there".
+He was absent from only two episodes in the entire series and only was reduced to a cameo appearance in one episode.
 In the series finale Caruso subjects Greg to bullying for the rest of his school life.